Dosage Form: ointment

 Clinical studies with radiolabelled ointment indicate that approximately 6% (± 3%, SD) of the applied dose of calcipotriene is absorbed systemically when the ointment is applied topically to psoriasis plaques or 5% (± 2.6%, SD) when applied to normal skin, and much of the absorbed active is converted to inactive metabolites within 24 hours of application.

 Vitamin D and its metabolites are transported in the blood, bound to specific plasma proteins.
-The active form of the vitamin, 1,25-dihyroxy vitamin D3 (calcitriol), is known to be recycled via the liver and excreted in the bile.
+The active form of the vitamin, 1,25-dihydroxy vitamin D3 (calcitriol), is known to be recycled via the liver and excreted in the bile.
 Calcipotriene metabolism following systemic uptake is rapid, and occurs via a similar pathway to the natural hormone.
 The primary metabolites are much less potent than the parent compound.

 There is evidence that maternal 1,25-dihydroxy vitamin D3 (calcitriol) may enter the fetal circulation, but it is not known whether it is excreted in human milk.
 The systemic disposition of calcipotriene is expected to be similar to that of the naturally occurring vitamin.

-Subtracting percentages of patients using placebo (vehicle only) from percentages of patients using calcipotriene who had at least marked improvements after 8 weeks yields 39.9% for once daily and 49.6% for twice daily.
-This adjustment for placebo effect indicated that what might appear to be differences between once and twice daily use may reflect differences in the studies independent from the frequency of dosing.
+Subtracting percentages of patients using placebo (vehicle only) from percentages of patients using Calcipotriene Ointment who had at least marked improvements after 8 weeks yields 39.9% for once daily and 49.6% for twice daily.
+This adjustment for placebo effect indicates that what might appear to be differences between once and twice daily use may reflect differences in the studies independent from the frequency of dosing.
 Although there was a numerical difference in comparison across studies, twice daily dosing has not been shown to be superior in efficacy to once daily dosing.

 Indications and Usage for Calcipotriene Ointment